Building a Love of Learning

 “In the Early Years Foundation Stage (EYFS) all children are making excellent progress consistent with their age and development.
 By the end of Reception the majority are exceeding many of the Early Learning Goals and some are working to a level two years above their chronological age.”

 ISI Report 2018

-In Pre-Nursery, Nursery and Reception, we cover the seven areas of learning outlined in the Early Years Foundation Stage (EYFS) and then develop that curriculum to suit the needs of our children, and reflect the Ardingly ethos.
+In Pre-Nursery, Nursery, and Reception, we cover the seven areas of learning as per the Early Years Foundation Stage (EYFS) curriculum, which we adapt to meet our children’s needs and align with Ardingly’s ethos.

-Children love rhythm, dance, singing and rhyming and these all develop listening skills and can be used to develop phonics and numeracy.
+- – Sounds and Musical Play: Rhythm, dance, singing, and rhyming enhance listening skills and can be used to build phonics and numeracy skills.

 - – Building Blocks: By building and knocking down towers, children derive emotional satisfaction and develop counting skills, hand-eye coordination, and teamwork and communication abilities.